Ratan Lal Brahmachary: Early life and education

-Professor Brahmachary's early education was in Calcutta, Dacca and Hamburg.
+Brahmachary's early education was in Calcutta, Dacca, and Hamburg.
 He was an astrophysicist.
 He was a student of the eminent Indian theoretical physicist Satyendra Nath Bose.
-However, since 1960 he moved into biology, making significant original contributions to molecular embryology, and later, since late 1970s became an ecologist, studying mammalian pheromones, at the Indian Statistical Institute under its founder Prasanta Chandra Mahalanobis.
+However, since 1960 he moved into biology, making significant original contributions to molecular embryology, and later, since the late 1970s, became an ecologist, studying mammalian pheromones at the Indian Statistical Institute under its founder Prasanta Chandra Mahalanobis.

-As a Scientist
+As a scientist

 Ratan Lal Brahmachary with George Adamson in Kora National Park, Kenya.

-Following a decade of work on relativistic field theory Astrophysist, Professor Ratan Lal Brahmachary joined Indian Statistical Institute in 1957 and there he was professor of Biology Department and a veteran on tiger research.
-He did his extensive research in Marine Biological Labs in Italy, France and other institutes in Europe.
+Following a decade of work on relativistic field theory, astrophysist Ratan Lal Brahmachary joined the Indian Statistical Institute in 1957, and there he was professor in the Biology Department and a veteran tiger researcher.
+He did his extensive research in Marine Biological Labs in Italy, France, and other institutes in Europe.

-Professor Brahmachary's early work was on molecular embryology of invertebrates, and in the 1970s, during a series of visits to Africa, studied food habits of mountain Gorilla.
+Brahmachary's early work was on the molecular embryology of invertebrates, and in the 1970s, during a series of visits to Africa, he studied the food habits of the mountain gorilla.
 For more than 30 years since 1979, his major research emphasis was on pheromones of tigers and other big cats.
-He was interested in Animal Behaviour long before the subject was introduced in this part of the world.
+He was interested in animal behaviour long before the subject was introduced in this part of the world.
 To observe wildlife, he visited Africa 14 times.
 He also worked in the Amazon area and Borneo and in the Mediterranean and Andaman Islands.